Meals and snacks around the world

 Lunch stop in Nyalam.
 (Photo copyright © by Kaj Halberg)

 The Guizhou Province is famous for its many varieties of chili, and the many ways of using them.
 This picture shows boiled potatoes, sliced and dipped in chili powder.
+Chili is described on the page Plants: Plants in folklore and poetry.
 (Photo copyright © by Kaj Halberg)

 Small restaurants in an alley, Chengdu, Sichuan Province.
 (Photo copyright © by Kaj Halberg)